 The whole world stops for ten minutes when the National goes off.
 From the guaranteed drama at the start to fallers, surprising outsiders and the run to the winning post it is easy to see why this is the most exhilarating horse race in the world.
 Around 40 jockeys will line up to race around the famous course with daunting fences like Becher’s Brook, Canal Turn, Valentine’s and The Chair.
 The question is not how many horses will finish after 30 fences 4 miles 3 furlongs and 110 yards, the only question is who will win.
 Whether you’ve got £1 each way on the outsider or £1000 on the favorite the thrill of picking the winner of the Grand National is unparalleled.

 For the jockeys, horses and owners winning guarantees legend status as well as a tidy sum of money.
-Prize money this year for day three, grand national day, is up to £2.9m, with £1 million alone for the main race.
+Prize money this year for day all three days is up to £3.05m, with £1 million alone for the main race.

 Grand National Course and Famous Fences